Skip to content

 JSON data showing populated notes and users data with repetition

-We can use the populate parameter for choosing the fields we want to include from the documents.
+We can use the populate method for choosing the fields we want to include from the documents.
 In addition to the field id we are now only interested in content and important.

 The selection of fields is done with the Mongo syntax: